 Xylene reacts synergistically with n-Hexane to enhance hearing loss.
 Immunodepressive effects have also been reported for Benzene.
 Repeated dermal application of crude oils in rats produced systemic toxicity in blood, liver, thymus and bone marrow.
-Prolonged or repeated skin contact with nervousness, pains in the limbs and peripheral numbness.
-This material contains Cyclohexane which is known to cause liver and kidney damage.
-1,2,4-Trimethylbenzene may cause CNS changes, asthmatic bronchitis, and changes in the blood such as anemia or thrombocytopenia (i.e. low thrombocyte count that may affect the blood's ability to clot).
-This product contains Polycyclic Aromatic Hydrocarbons.
+Prolonged or repeated skin contact with Nonane may cause liver and kidney damage and cause blood effects.
+Chronic inhalation of n-Hexane may cause peripheral nerve disorders and central nervous system effects.
+Prolonged or repeated inhalation of contains Polycyclic Aromatic Hydrocarbons.
 Prolonged contact with these compounds has been associated with the induction of skin and lung tumours, anemia, disorders of the liver, bone marrow and lymphoid tissues.
 Hydrogen sulphide may reduce lung function; cause neurological effects such as headaches, nausea, depression and personality changes; eye and mucous membrane irritation; and damage to cardiovascular system.